 A study which surveyed UK SME business leaders found that 33% considered keeping up with customer expectations as a major problem.
-One cost-effective way of staying ahead of customer expectations are AI chatbots.
-But what exactly is an AI chatbot and how are they different to live chat software?
+One cost-effective way of staying ahead of customer expectations is AI chatbots.
+But what exactly is an AI chatbot and how are they different from live chat software?

 An AI chatbot is an automated chat agent that can harness machine learning and natural language processing to automate certain responses.
 This could be checking an order or providing a customer with a copy of a sales receipt.
 Chatbots are transforming customer service in many industry sectors, particularly in customer service and sales.

-Clearly, businesses are understanding the benefits of this emerging technology, as another study found that 53% of service organisations expect to use chatbots within 18 months — a 136% growth rate that foreshadows a big role for the technology in the near future.
+Clearly, businesses understand the benefits of this emerging technology, as another study found that 53% of service organisations expect to use chatbots within 18 months — a 136% growth rate that foreshadows a big role for the technology in the near future.